All comparisonsEmail / Inbox tools

 Where Mailfence wins

-• Mailfence focuses the inbox layout on messages and folders instead of promotional content.
+• Mailfence keeps the inbox visually centered on messages instead of promotions

 Where Yahoo Mail wins